Valerie Bertinelli's Tragic Real-Life Story

 Although it had been years in the making, Bertinelli says she hit rock bottom after the divorce, turning to her vices for comfort.
 "Those were some of the darkest days of my life, and I was eating my way through them.
 I became a hermit."

-Eddie Van Halen's death left her heartbroken
+Eddie Van Halen's death left his ex-wife heartbroken

 Following her divorce from Eddie Van Halen, Valerie Bertinelli found love again with businessman Tom Vitale and married him in 2011 after a six-year courtship.
-Van Halen went on to wed actress Janie Liszewski in 2009, but he and Bertinelli were still in each other's lives as they co-parented their son Wolfgang.
+Van Halen went on to wed actor Janie Liszewski in 2009, but he and Bertinelli were still in each other's lives as they co-parented their son Wolfgang.
 Over time, as wounds healed, they began to rebuild their strong bond.
-And even though they had both moved on with other people, they became close friends.
+Even though they had both moved on with other people, they became close friends.
 When Van Halen was diagnosed with stage 4 lung cancer in 2017 and a brain tumor in 2019, Bertinelli was there for him with love and support.

 In her 2022 memoir "Enough Already: Learning to Love the Way I Am Today," the author worked through her grief by sharing the story of her relationship with Van Halen post-divorce.
 "I loved Ed more than I know how to explain," Bertinelli told People upon its release.
 "I loved his soul."